Relintai/pandemonium_engine_docs/03_usage/19_plugins/editor/04_import_plugins.md

 ```

 Pandemonium's import system detects file types by their extension.
 In the
-`get_recognized_extensions()( EditorImportPlugin_method_get_recognized_extensions )`
+`get_recognized_extensions()`
 method you return an array of strings to represent each extension that this
 plugin can understand.
 If an extension is recognized by more than one plugin,
 the user can select which one to use when importing the files.

-Tip:
- Common extensions like `.json` and `.txt` might be used by many
+Tip: Common extensions like `.json` and `.txt` might be used by many
 plugins.
 Also, there could be files in the project that are just data
 for the game and should not be imported.
 You have to be careful when
 importing to validate the data.
 Never expect the file to be well-formed.

 ```
 func get_save_extension():